sourcegraph/about/blogposts/2020/code-search-turned-code-checker.md

 achieve parity with a tool like `staticcheck`.
 But given the overlap with now-expressible search queries, I wanted to know how this search workflow stacks
 up: how far can we push structural code search to find similarly _actionable_ code checks?
-I.e., checks that match real cases of code that we can improve.
+I.e., checks that match real cases of code waiting to be improved, minus the hassle.

 ### Approach

 So, taking inspiration from `staticcheck`, I wanted to see how many of its checks translate to search queries that I could have high confidence in (i.e., all patterns find legitimate issues; zero or very-near-zero false positives).
-I chose to look at `staticcheck` checks for its clear documentation, which made it easy to start developing checks.
-So I attempted to write search patterns for each [simple static check](https://staticcheck.io/docs/checks).<sup>3</sup>

-I ran my search queries against `staticcheck`'s own test files to check that they don't match unintended patterns (false positives) and don't miss real patterns (false negatives).
+I chose to look at `staticcheck` for its clear documentation, which made it easy to find examples.<sup>3</sup> I ran my search queries against `staticcheck`'s own test files to check that they don't match unintended patterns (false positives) and don't miss real patterns (false negatives).
 Each check may have more than one syntactic _variant_, so I tried to implement patterns for as many variants as I could find in tests.
 It's a neat exercise to develop patterns against the reference tests and discover which variants to cover, all in a self-contained search webapp.
 Here's an example where the query matches all the true hits in the test file, annotated with `// want strings.Contains ...`:

 <img src="https://storage.googleapis.com/sourcegraph-assets/about.sourcegraph.com/blog/2020/multiline-query-editor.png">